UoRLibrary/boo-query-gen/README.md

 #### Embedding the tool

 Use code contained in initBooWidget to include the Boolean Query Generator on a webpage.
-If this repository is forked, update links to css and js files.
+If using please fork this repository and update links to css and js files.

 #### Files